Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 • Amazon Web Services (AWS) KMS

-Information noteQlik Sense Mobile SaaS and Data Gateway - Direct Access do not support or use encryption with CMK.
+Information noteQlik Sense Mobile SaaS, Data Gateway - Direct Access, and Data Gateway - Data Movement do not support or use encryption with CMK.
 CMK supports encryption only at the tenant level for tenant data stored at rest.
 CMK is not used with the encryption of data in motion or with at-rest data on a mobile device or data gateway.

 Information noteCMK is not available with Qlik Sense Business.